redox-os/website/content/news/this-month-250331.md

 ## Kernel Improvements

+- 4lDO2 implemented the `SYS_CALL` system call to unify the logic and remove the fstat, fstatvfs, ftruncate, futimens and fsize system calls

 ## Driver Improvements

 - bjorn3 moved the PCI driver spawning to the pci-spawner daemon
 - bjorn3 fixed the `fbbootlogd` daemon crash preventing most system components and drivers from crashing and allows you to login on a serial console
+- bjorn3 improved the virtual terminal creation and fixed a bug where consumers couldn't get a virtual terminal because it was not available
 - bjorn3 improved the handling when the boot framebuffer is missing
 - bjorn3 did some graphics code cleanup
+- bjorn3 did some refactorings and cleanup on the `inputd` daemon
+- bjorn3 implemented a global graphics driver to replace the graphics driver on each virtual terminal on the `inputd` daemon
+- bjorn3 did a cleanup of the partitioning library
+- bjorn3 improved the graphics subsystem API
+- bjorn3 moved the aborts of drivers to the `pcid` daemon, simplifying the drivers
+- bjorn3 improved the `fmt.sh` script to apply code formatting in all drivers and libraries with Cargo

 ## Scheme Improvements